 To get unhooked, first of all, separation is important.

 The emphasis here is on abstinence and sobriety.
-You don’t indulge yourself with the other person’s presence.
+It’s important not to indulge yourself with the other person’s presence.
 You must stop exposing yourself to this shared life experience.
-The contact is what keeps these feelings alive; you need to stop feeding the compulsion.
+It is the contact that keeps these feelings alive.
+To get unhooked from them, you need to stop feeding the compulsion.

 I hasten to add that you just can’t bury these feelings.